tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LP-02-Ins_ERC721_Non-Fungible_Tokens_and_Events.md

 * This function will be responsible for registering a new piece of artwork on the chain.

-Add the lines of code inside the `registerArtwork` function for generating the token's id.
+Add the following lines of code inside the `registerArtwork` function for generating the token's id.

   ```solidity
           token_ids.increment();